nsmeltz/Portfolio/Tornadoes Machine Learning & Analysis/README.md

      - In which month do the most tornadoes occur?

      - Can I predict the EF rating of a tornado given the number of fatalities, injuries, crop loss ($), loss ($), length (miles), & width (yards)?

-     - Can I determine if the location of "tornado alley" is changing over time?
-Or are there multiple "tornado alleys"?

 ## Data Cleaning Process